cczar1/cybersecurity-portfolio/Python-Scripts/README.md

 ## How to Run

 1. Open a terminal in the folder containing `my-port-inspector.py`
-2. Run the script:
+2. Run the script
 3. Enter a host/IP address when prompted
-4. The scanner will display the status of each port
+4. The scanner will display the status of each common port

 ```bash
 python3 my-port-inspector.py